wanderinglab/wanderinglab.github.io/_pages/SmmS.md

 Also I record videos and have a [youtube channel](www.youtube.com/channel/UC-y9ujtuX7OLibT436zoo9A) Please subscribe!

-If you would rather just see all myvideos with explinations read [this](nada).
+If you would rather just see all my videos with explanations read [this](nada).

 #### SVD -01 [Link](https://youtu.be/IyRDs_OI0Vc):